 - Cover all parts of the scalp, from the front to back.

-Massage your scalp for a minimum of five minutes multiple times each day.
+Massage your scalp for a minimum of 5 minutes multiple times each day.
 This will be more cost-effective than visiting a licensed massage specialist daily, which could become expensive.

 If you struggle to find time for several scalp massages throughout the day, you should still be able to fit it in while you wash your hair.

-Work your shampoo and conditioner into your hair, massaging your scalp with your fingertips.
+Work your shampoo and conditioner into your hair, massaging gently with your fingertips.
 After at least five minutes, rinse the product out of your hair as normal.

 It’s highly recommended that you check for allergies before you try any essential oil on your scalp.
 Rub the mixture onto a small area of skin and watch for signs of a bad reaction, such as irritation or redness.

 You can use one or more tools on your scalp during a massage, such as handheld massagers made from rubber or specialist brushes.
 However, dermatologists may disagree on whether tools are more effective than your fingertips.

 It’s best to try a tool and decide whether you prefer it to your fingertips only.
 Carefully read the directions for any massage tool before you use it on your head.

 A scalp massage for hair growth may help you learn how to achieve thicker hair.
 But you can try some other simple ideas too.